Download the "Zello Walkie Talkie" app on your smartphone:

 To enter the races, we are partnering with an already established team of young people : Chainreaction, based near Bristol (UK).
 The car will compete in both the Formula 24 ("F24") and the Formula 24+ ("F24+") categories.
 The difference lies in the age of the participants and the race lengths.

 Of course we remain true to our open source philosophy.
 All data and information is shared with our community & followers.
 Other teams even have the possibility to use the design of our prototype as it is completely accessible.
-For example, it can be scanned via the QR code displayed on the car livery.

 Our goal is to prove its potential by hopefully winning the championship.